 She delivers a happy baby boy and later produces another healthy two,

 the family she’s always wanted, grateful after all she’s been through.

 The choices patients make can be quite difficult and daunting,

-but with trust in your doctor, the conversations are less haunting.
+but with trust in the provider, the conversations are less haunting.

 They appreciate calm patience with making each and every decision,

-the simple or detailed handout pamphlets routinely given.
+and the simple or detailed pamphlets that are routinely given.